daemon-labs-io/docker-terraform-aws/README.md

 ```

 > [!TIP]
-> By definind the `default_tags` you will see that Terraform will automatically add these tags to every applicable resource.
+> By definining the `default_tags` you will see that Terraform will automatically add these tags to every applicable resource.

 Run the following command: